 Morgan le Fay

-Though it's unclear whether or not Morgan le Fay existed in real life or not, one legend has it that she was a powerful enchantress in King Arthur's court (and his half sister).
+Though it's unclear whether or not Morgan le Fay existed in real life or not, one legend has it that she was a powerful enchantress in King Arthur's court (and his half-sister).
 The short version is she uses her magic—passed on to her by Merlin, as the story goes—to attempt to defeat Arthur's queen, Guinevere, and ends up helping Arthur get to Lancelot, who's been having an affair with Guinevere.
-She's an important figure in Arthurian mythology and continues to reemerge in Western literature today as sorceress, healer, fairy, and dark magician.
+She's an important figure in Arthurian mythology and continues to reemerge in Western literature today as a sorceress, healer, fairy, and dark magician.

-Summon Morgan le Fay on Halloween with layers upon layers of velvet cloaks, and throw a faux animal hide over your shoulders.
+Summon Morgan le Fay on Halloween with layers of velvet cloaks, and throw a faux animal hide over your shoulders.

 Baga Yaga is another well-known witch in literature and legend.
-With Slavic origins, she's sometimes referred to as Bony-Legs in modern folktale, as her diet consists of eating the bones of children.
+With Slavic origins, she's sometimes referred to as Bony-Legs in modern folktales, as her diet consists of eating the bones of children.

-Summon Baba Yaga on Halloween with a headscarf and a rubber chicken toy (Baba Yaga's infamous house in the woods sits on stilts made of chicken feet.)
+Summon Baba Yaga on Halloween with a raggedy apron and a rubber chicken toy.
+(Baba Yaga's infamous house in the woods sits on stilts made of chicken feet.)

 Legend has it Mother Shipton was a healer and prophetess in medieval England.
-She's also one of the first iterations of the witch archetype as an unattractive older woman with warts (and perhaps where the offensive synonym for witch, hag, comes from).
-Born Ursula Sontheil in the late 15th Century, she's been linked to predicting tragic events throughout history.
+She's also one of the first iterations of the witch archetype as an unattractive older woman with warts (and perhaps where the offensive synonym for witch, "hag," comes from).
+Born Ursula Sontheil during the late 15th century, she's been linked to predicting tragic events throughout history.

 Summon Mother Shipton on Halloween with your usual witchy costume, except without the stereotypical broomstick and hat.
 Instead, focus on face paint (she's rumored to have had a lot of warts), and wear a simple pleated maxi and a brown shawl.